Shopify · Multi-Currency

 The bottom line: PIM software creates a single source of truth, enabling automated propagation across regional stores while maintaining local customization and merchandising control.

-Here’s the architecture: Define your master catalog in the PIM with all attributes, classifications, and taxonomies.
-The PIM maintains relationships between products and applies region-specific rules during syndication.
+The architecture: Define your master catalog in the PIM with all attributes, classifications, and taxonomies.
 Add a “winter-2025” tag to a product, and that tag propagates to all connected stores automatically.
 Adjust pricing, and currency conversions happen based on established rules, with collections based on price automatically reflecting changes.

 4. Setting Up Automated Collections with PIM Software